alextanhongpin/architecture-decision-records/golang/030-events-library.md

 ## Context

-This ADR addresses the collection of metrics for libraries as well as logging etc

-Slog has been released, and there is also the experimental events libraries

-Collecting metrics is important, but it is hard to tap into all the critical sections of the library.

-Library author need to provide hooks to those metrics endpoints
+When integrating third-party packages, it is sometimes useful to be able to extract relevant metrics, logs and traces from the package.

+The author of the library should include those instrumentation and allow the developers to extract it.